cypress-io/cypress/cypress/v1.0/documentation/1-Commands/41-should.md

 slug: should
-excerpt: Make an assertion about the current subject
+excerpt: Makes an assertion about the current subject

 [block:callout]
 {